Jivan052/Auth_fetch/README.md

 Currently, this pipeline supports only the 45 applications that use OAuth 2.0 authentication.
 The remaining applications require manual intervention to generate and provide API keys or access tokens, while some are gated and require additional approval to access.

-## The whole idea, in 4 steps
+## The whole idea in 4 steps
 <img width="1344" height="692" alt="Screenshot 2026-07-24 at 7 20 25 PM" src="https://github.com/user-attachments/assets/4f1fb1da-bca1-421c-8a23-e97fcccf0cfe" />

-Steps 1–4 are just "auth" — they get you a token sitting in a file, nothing more.
-Step 5 is what makes the connection useful: take the stored token, put it in an `Authorization: Bearer <token>` header, and call the app's real API.
-Every feature you build later (pull Salesforce contacts, post a Slack message, read a Notion page) is this exact same pattern with a different endpoint.
+Steps 1–4 are just "auth" — they get you a token sitting in a file.

+Step 5: take the stored token, put it in an `Authorization: Bearer <token>` header, and call the app's API.
+Every feature we build later (pull Salesforce contacts, post a Slack message, read a Notion page) is this exact same pattern with a different endpoint.

-Every OAuth2 app does this exact same 5-step dance — only the URLs and scopes change.
-So it's one set of functions + one config file, not 45 separate integrations.
+Every OAuth2 app does this exact same 5-step — only the URLs and scopes change.

 ## Files (3 total)